My Fear of Failure

 My fear...

 As I sit here writing this article, I feel like the person who can do no good.
-How is it that I can stand at work, and think of a million things to write about; but as soon as my fingers hit the keyboards, my mind goes blank?
+How is it that I can stand at work, think of a million things to write about; but as soon as my fingers hit the keyboards, my mind goes blank?
 I have a notebook in front of me filled with topics, story lines, character names, and research; but nothing makes any sense anymore.
 I was once told it was fear holding me back.

-Isaiah 41:10
+Isaiah 41:10 KJV

 Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.